Agatha Christie Nemesis is one of my favourite Christie’s story.

 Film adaption is a funny thing.
 Of course, I understand that creative licence is needed when a work of art is transformed from one medium to another.
 But, to what extent?
 Why do I say this?

-Don’t get me wrong.
-I enjoyed watching this version, especially with the dashing Richard Grant as Marple’s nephew, Raymond West.
 It just isn’t Agatha Christie’s plot.
-I do believe that if one is going to use the author’s name, faithfulness to the plot is part of the deal.
+I do believe that if one is going to use the book’s name, faithfulness to the plot is part of the deal.